Video and Business Strategy

 Seasonality does not only apply to certain businesses with seasonal products but it also applies broadly to consumer behavior.
 Depending on the location of a target audience, overall consumer behavior can change significantly over the course of the year (e.g. increased consumer spending preceding a holiday season).
 Seasonality not only impacts conversion volume, but also the average time it takes a consumer to convert and is an important factor that should be considered when launching a campaign.

 One way to analyze consumer loyalty is compare consumer lifetime value and see the relative value of different consumers over time.
-Consumer lifetime value, however, does not reveal the cost of consumer loyalty, because some consumers may make an initial purchase and revisit a website and make repeat purchases on their own accord (these are inexpensive loyal customers) while other consumers will only make repeat purchases if they are retargeted in subsequent ad campaigns (these are expensive loyal customers).
+Consumer lifetime value, however, does not reveal the cost of consumer loyalty, because some consumers may make an initial purchase and revisit a website and make repeat purchases on their own accord (these are inexpensive loyal customers) while other consumers will only make repeat purchases if they are retargeted in subsequent ad campaigns.
 The best way to determine the efficiency of consumer loyalty is to calculate each conversions value relative to ad spend (COAS) and apply this metric to consumer lifetime value to create an index of consumer loyalty.

 Consumer Conversion Metrics